 SAN ANTONIO, Texas –

-SAN ANTONIO, Texas – At the request of the Federal Emergency Management Agency, approximately 60 military medical personnel will deploy in three, 20-person teams – two teams to Michigan and one team to New Mexico – to support civilian healthcare workers treating COVID-19 patients in local hospitals.
+At the request of the Federal Emergency Management Agency, one team of approximately 20 military medical personnel deployed to Montana to support civilian healthcare workers treating COVID-19 patients in one city at one hospital.

-These teams join eight other teams currently working in five states – three in Montana, two in Minnesota, one in Colorado, one in Idaho, and one in Utah.
-U.S. Army North, under U.S. Northern Command’s oversight, provides operational command of the teams.
+This team joins four other teams currently working in four locations – one in Idaho, one in Utah and two in Washington.
+U.S. Army North, under U.S. Northern Command’s oversight, will provide operational command of the team.

 ARNORTH is the joint force land component command of USNORTHCOM.